Roy J. and Lucille A. Carver College of Medicine

 IOWA CITY, IOWA (USA).

-The Department of Pathology at The University of Iowa Roy J. and Lucille A. Carver College of Medicine is seeking physician-scientist candidates for tenure track faculty positions (Assistant/Associate or Full Professors).
-Successful candidates will be expected to develop and/or maintain a robust research program in addition to participating in clinical service and education.
+The Department of Pathology at The University of Iowa Roy J. and Lucille A. Carver College of Medicine seeks candidates for an Assistant, Associate or Professor position on either the tenure track or non-tenure clinical track to take part in an active surgical pathology division.

-Letters of application should include a CV, statement of career goals, research plans, and the names and addresses of three individuals who can provide letters of reference.
+Applications should include a CV, a letter of interest containing a statement of career goals, and the names and addresses of three individuals who could provide letters of reference.

 The University of Iowa is an equal opportunity affirmative action employer.
 All qualified applicants are encouraged to apply and will receive consideration for employment free from discrimination on the basis of race, creed, color, national origin, age, sex, pregnancy, sexual orientation, gender identity, genetic information, religion, associational preference, status as a qualified individual with a disability, or status as a protected veteran.

 To apply for this position, visit the University of Iowa website at https://jobs.uiowa.edu/content/faculty/ and enter requisition number 73821.

 [7 April 2020, #9465, exp.
 28 October 2020]